apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 In this tutorial, we show how to turn an implementation of binary search into a TLA+ specification.
 This implementation is known to have an out-of-bounds error, which once existed in Java, see [Nearly All Binary Searches and Mergesorts are Broken][] by Joshua Bloch (2006).
-Our goal is not to write a specification of an abstract binary search algorithm.
+Our goal is to write a specification after this implementation, not to write a specification of an abstract binary search algorithm.
 You can find such a specification and a proof in [Proving Safety Properties][] and [Binary search with a TLAPS proof][] by [Leslie Lamport][] (2019).

 This tutorial is written under the assumption that the reader does not have any knowledge of TLA+ and Apalache.
 Since we are not diving into protocol and algorithm specifications too quickly, this is a nice example to start with.
+We demonstrate how to use Apalache to find errors that are caused by integer overflow and the out-of-bounds error, which is caused by this overflow.
+We also show that the same overflow error prevents the algorithm from terminating in the number of steps that is expected from the binary search.
+Normally it is expected that the binary search terminates in `log2(n)` steps, where `n` is the length of the search interval.

 Sometimes, we refer to the model checker TLC in this text.
 TLC is another model checker for TLA+ and was introduced in the late 90s.
 If you are new